|Director and Operational Manager|

 Melissa started her career as a hospital Pharmacist at the Glenfield Hospital in Leicester before moving into clinical project management and has gained over 10 years of clinical research experience working for leading pharmaceutical companies as well as a small contract research organisation (CRO).
 She has worked primarily on Phase I, II and IV, CTIMP studies and has experience of running commercial and academic trials internationally in many different therapeutic areas.
 She has now returned to the NHS, joining the R&D department at Papworth in 2016 as a Clinical Project Manager with a main interest in cardiology research.

-With over 20 years in clinical research in academic, commercial and NHS environments, Jane has a BSc (Hons) in Biological sciences, an MPhil in adhesion molecules in vasculitis and is a registered general nurse.
+With over 25 years, since 1990, in clinical research in academic, commercial and NHS environments, Jane has a BSc (Hons) in Biological sciences, an MPhil in adhesion molecules in vasculitis and is a registered general nurse.
 She has worked with the vasculitis research team at Cambridge University Hospitals, at the University of Cambridge and as a Senior Project Manager with Cambridge Clinical Research, a Research Officer in R&D at Papworth and more recently as the Research and Database Manager with the Cambridge Centre for Lung Infection at Papworth Hospital.
 She is currently a Clinical Research Project Manager and a Research Fellow in conjunction with Anglia Ruskin University and has a strong commitment to furthering clinical research, from initial idea to dissemination of results, particularly in nurse and AHP led research.
 Publications

 Sarah has a PhD in Respiratory Physiology from Imperial College London.
 This was undertaken during her clinical time working at Royal Brompton Hospital predominantly with children diagnosed with neuromuscular disorders and chronic respiratory failure where she also gained ten years of clinical experience in respiratory failure and sleep disorders.
 Since then she has worked as a Research Advisor with the East of England Research Design Service for a year before moving into Clinical Project Management within the R&D department at Papworth, where she is now responsible for the management of Papworth Sponsored Clinical Trials in Cardiac Services and is the QA manager for the Clinical Trials Unit.